Fleny113/Hexus/README.md

 ### Third party

-Hexus uses [windows-kill](https://github.com/ElyDotDev/windows-kill) to manage the send of CTRL + C on Windows, due to the complication it brings having to send a SIGINT in a Windows environment.
+Hexus uses [windows-kill](https://github.com/ElyDotDev/windows-kill) to manage the send of CTRL + C (SIGINT) on Windows, due to the complication it brings having to send a SIGINT in a Windows environment.
 The license for [windows-kill](https://github.com/ElyDotDev/windows-kill) can be found in the [LICENSE](./LICENSE.md) file under the Third party section.